Leasehold Advice

 No. The peppercorn cap from the Leasehold Reform (Ground Rent) Act 2022 applies only to new long leases granted on or after 30 June 2022.
 Existing leases are still as written, including ground rents that double or escalate, until something changes.
 A proposed cap on existing-lease ground rents has been in the policy mix for several years but has not been enacted.
 The Renters' Rights Act 2025 did close one specific trap (where a high ground rent could push a long lease into an assured tenancy), but that is not the same as capping the rent itself.

 A group of freeholders brought a judicial review challenge against parts of the Leasehold and Freehold Reform Act 2024, arguing that the proposed abolition of marriage value and the related valuation reforms would interfere with their property rights.
-The High Court dismissed the challenge in 2025, so the legal route to blocking the reforms has effectively closed.
-Even so, the government still has to commence the relevant sections, and as of 2026 it has not done so.
+The High Court dismissed the challenge on 24 October 2025, though at least one claimant is seeking permission to appeal, so the case is not finally concluded.
+Either way, the government still has to commence the relevant sections, and as of 2026 it has not done so.
 The practical position is unchanged: marriage value, hope value and the current valuation rules still apply.

 Probably not any time soon, but it is the long-term direction.
 Commonhold is an alternative form of flat ownership where each flat is owned outright (rather than on a lease) and the building is run by a commonhold association made up of the flat owners.
-It has existed in English law since 2002 but has barely been used.
+It has been part of the law of England and Wales since the Commonhold and Leasehold Reform Act 2002 (and available from 2004) but has barely been used.
 The current direction of policy, including Law Commission proposals and a draft Commonhold and Leasehold Reform Bill, is to make commonhold the default for new flats and to give existing leaseholders a route to convert.
 None of that is yet law.
 For the foreseeable future, the typical flat sale in England and Wales is still a leasehold sale.

 It means valuing the flat on the rules that are actually in force, not on the rules that might come in.
 A buyer's solicitor and surveyor will work with the current law, and a buyer with a mortgage will need a lender who is comfortable with the lease as it stands.
 Reform is not a reason to put a sale on hold; if anything, the uncertainty over when the bigger changes will arrive is itself a reason for many sellers to get on with the sale.
 If your flat has a short lease, a difficult ground rent or another reform-related problem, a sale to a specialist cash buyer is the route least dependent on future legislation, since a cash buyer can take a view on the flat as it stands today.